revoltchat/legal/Privacy Policy.md

 We will NEVER sell your data to any third-parties, although we use certain service providers to process your data, such as:

-- [Hetzner](https://hetzner.com), provides us with cloud services to run the Revolt backend and database.
+- [Hetzner](https://hetzner.com), provides us with cloud services to run Revolt.
-- [Vercel](https://vercel.com), provides us with cloud services to deploy and run parts of the Revolt frontend.
-No actual personal information or data is shared with Vercel.
+- [Backblaze](https://backblaze.com), provides us with cloud services to store media at scale.
-- [Scaleway](https://www.scaleway.com/en/), provides us with cloud servers used to host our voice channels.
-Voice information is processed on their cloud servers but no actual personal information or data is shared with Scaleway.
 - [hCaptcha](https://hcaptcha.com), provides us with the tools necessary to stop abuse of our platform.
 [See footnote.](#hcaptcha)
 - [Cloudflare](https://cloudflare.com), provides us with DDoS mitigation and content delivery acceleration.